dancoyle21/frotz/README.md

 necessary because TempleOS programs are expected to return to the shell.
 They can't simply abandon execution and expect the OS to clean up.

-The program binary has to be compiled as position-independent code because TempleOS does not use virtual memory features.
+The program binary "frotz.prg" has to be compiled as position-independent code because TempleOS does not use virtual memory features.
 All programs share the same linear address space.
 GCC has no difficulty producing position-independent code and the x86_64 instruction set supports it efficiently, e.g. with PC-relative jumps and calls.
 However, I have not